 16. Hvitserkur Rock

 To reach this hidden gem, drive Road 711 from the Ring Road (turn left if you're coming from Reykjavik, and turn right if you're coming from Akureyri).
 There aren't any tours going there, so you'll have to drive yourself to get off the beaten path in Iceland.
-In summer, you can even do this detour from the Ring Road with a small rental car in Iceland.

 For those coming in the winter months, Hvitserkur can make the perfect foreground for some shots of the northern lights if you're lucky enough to get a great show.
-Those moments make Hvitserkur one of my favorite secret spots in Iceland.
+Those moments make Hvitserkur one of our favorite secret spots in Iceland.

 15. Fjadrargljufur Canyon